Early Anomaly Detection and Location in Distribution Network: A Data-Driven Approach: Early Anomaly Detection and Localization in Distribution Network

-ESD of the original covariance matrix and the tensor product version and their comparisons with the theoretical MP-law are depicted in Figure \ref{fig:mplaw_tensor}a and Figure \ref{fig:mplaw_tensor}b respectively.
-It can be observed that the ESD of the original covariance matrix does not fit the theoretical MP-law for the reason of low dimensions of $\bf X$.
-In contrast, the ESD of the tensor product version of covariance matrix converges almost surely to the theoretical limit.
-This developed increasing data dimension approach makes it possible for the analysis of low dimensional data matrices corresponding the feeders with only a few or less distribution transformers.
+The ESD of the original covariance random matrix and the tensor product version and their comparisons with the theoretical limits are plotted in Figure \ref{fig:mplaw_tensor}(a) and Figure \ref{fig:mplaw_tensor}(b), respectively.
+It can be observed that the ESD of the original covariance random matrix does not fit to the M-P law for the reason of low dimensions.
+In contrast, the ESD of the tensor product version of covariance random matrix converges almost surely to the theoretical limits.
+The increasing data dimension algorithm makes it more accurate for analyzing the formulated data matrices from low observability feeders in the distribution network.

 {The other issue we want to discuss about the developed approach is that the M-P law holds for the i.i.d. data matrix, which is not true for the measurements collected from a real-world power system.
 In practice, the collected measurements are correlated whether the system is in steady or unsteady state, and the M-P law does not hold true for them.
 The differences lie that, the correlations of the measurements corresponding to steady system state are much weaker than that in unsteady state.
 Thus, the spectrum from the collected measurement data are different when the system operates in steady or unsteady state and the M-P law can be used for depicting the differences, which guarantees the feasibility of the approach for the real data analysis in theory.}